cogmetrics/psychometrics-wiki/docs/resources.md

 ---
 id: resources
-title: Comprehensive Online Resources List
+title: Comprehensive Resources List
 description: This is intended as a comprehensive list of trustworthy resources available online for IQ.
 It will undergo constant updates in order to ensure quality.
 ---

+# Online IQ Test Resourcs List

-# Overview
+## Overview

 What tests should I take to accurately measure my IQ?